cjTarwireyi/TPEndOfYear/README.md

 #LINK
 	http://admindeploy-001-site1.ctempurl.com/Default.aspx

-#System Requirements
+#System Requirements For Running On Local PC
       Visual Studio Ultimate 2013
-      SQL Server
+      SQL Server 2012
       Windows 8 and above
       Google Chrome Browser
       <p>
-#Instructions On How Run The Project
+#Instructions On How To Run The Project
-  -Clone the project into : â€ªC:\Users\Public (to avoid changing the connection string)<br/>
+  -Clone the project into :C:\Users\Public (to avoid changing the connection string)<br/>
   -Open TPEndOfYear folder  <br/>
   -Doubleclick localhost_40442.sln<br/>
   See screen shot below